ballerina-platform/module-ballerinax-postgresql/postgresql-ballerina/Package.md

 Prerequisite: Add the PostgreSQL driver JAR as a native library dependency in your Ballerina project.
 It is recommended to use a PostgreSQL driver version greater than 42.2.18.

-E.g., The `Ballerina.toml` content.
+An example of the `Ballerina.toml` content is given below.
 Change the path to the JDBC driver appropriately.

 ```toml
 [package]